yiochen/myHugoBlog/content/post/angular-d3-barchart.md

 > a Javascript library for manipulating documents based on data.

-In another word, it loves modifying dom.
+In other words, it loves modifying the Dom.

-That's a problem, both framework/library do a great job in manipulating the DOM (although I prefer Angular's way), which one should have control?
+That's a problem, both framework/library do a great job in manipulating the Dom(although I prefer Angular's way), which one should have control?
 A lot of examples I saw online let D3 handles all of DOM manipulation.
 In this post, I will try to use another approach.
 I will let D3 handle mostly the calculation, while let Angular handle the DOM manipulation.
 Let's make a simple bar chart.

-Some of the ideas are referencing from this [awesome article](http://alexandros.resin.io/angular-d3-svg/)
+Some of the ideas are from this [awesome article](http://alexandros.resin.io/angular-d3-svg/)

 ## Setup